 We want you to love your ring.
 Forever.
 Our goal is not to get you to spend the most amount of money, or to upgrade to a bigger stone, or to get you to buy something quickly.
 Our goal is to help you find the right ring for you.
 We are experts on finding and making beautiful jewelry, and taking care of our customers.
-This is our greatest privilege and there is absolutely nothing more important to us, or more rewarding.
+This is our greatest privilege and there is nothing more important, or rewarding, to us.

-When you buy a ring from Catbird, it is either handmade by our highly trained jewelers in our Brooklyn studio or by one of the designers we work with closely.
-Working this way ensures that - no matter what your budget - your ring is of the highest quality, your stones are conflict-free, your gold is only recycled or fair trade and we confidently offer a lifetime guarantee.
-See what our customers have to say about shopping with us!
+When you buy a ring from Catbird, it is either handmade by our highly trained jewelers in our Brooklyn studio, or by one of the designers we work with closely.
+Working this way ensures that - no matter what your budget - your ring is of the highest quality, your stones are conflict-free, your gold is ethically sourced and we can confidently offer a lifetime guarantee.
+Read more about our values and how we implement them here.

 THE CATBIRD SHOPPING EXPERIENCE

 Catbird is a completely no-pressure environment.
-We do not work on commission or sales goals; we understand that this is a big decision.
-If you have questions, or would like some guidance, we have years of experience and are here to help.
-You can email our wedding experts, book a complimentary consultation at our Wedding Annex, or you can always just drop by our flagship store.
+We understand that this is a big decision - if you have questions, or would like some guidance, we have years of experience and are here to help.

 We also encourage you to take your time.
 Not 100% sure after looking at rings?
 Take some pictures, go home, sleep on it, get their best friend’s/sister’s/mother’s opinions and reassurances.
 You can come visit that ring as many times as you want before diving in.